-We recently just received this inquiry from one of our coaching students here in New York and she is very frustrated communicating with a difficult recruiter.
+We recently just received this inquiry from one of our coaching members here in New York and she is very frustrated communicating with a difficult recruiter.

 Here are a few ways you can deal with such a difficult person.